confyio/confy-node/README.md

 ##### Retrieve an environment (GET /orgs/:org/projects/:project/envs/:env)

-Get an environment of the project the user has access to.
+Get the given environment in the given project.
+The authenticated user should have access to the project.

 The following arguments are required: